ThomasCode92/golang-toolkit/concepts/concurrency/README.md

 ```
 concurrency/
+├── channels/           # an introduction to channels
 ├── dinning/            # an example of the dining philosophers problem
 ├── goroutine/          # an introduction to goroutines
 ├── mutex/              # an introduction to mutexes
 ├── producer-consumer/  # an example of the producer-consumer problem
+├── sleeping-barber/    # an example of the sleeping barber problem
 └── weekly-income/      # an example project, using goroutines and mutexes
 ```